List of Super Bowl halftime shows: Viewership

+Super Bowl XLVIII included the first Spanish-language broadcast for a Super Bowl and halftime show.

+"Bad Bunny’s presence may also have increased the Spanish-language audience in the US.
+Telemundo averaged 3.3 million viewers, making it the most-watched Super Bowl Spanish-language broadcast in the United States.
+The Super Bowl has been televised in Spanish in the US since 2014.
+The audience peaked during the half-time show, averaging 4.8 million viewers – also making it the most-watched Super Bowl half-time in Spanish-language history in the US."

 History

 The following is a list of the performers, producers, themes, and sponsors for each Super Bowl game's show.
 This list does not include national anthem performers, which are listed in the article List of national anthem performers at the Super Bowl.
-Names in bold are headline performers.